Robust bleating tree frog: Ecology and behaviour

 This frog is associated with coastal lagoons, ponds and swamps, in heathland, sclerophyll forest and cleared farmland.
 The bleating tree frog is well known for its loud, high-pitched call, which can be painful to humans nearby.
 Males call from vegetation or ground around the breeding site.
 Mass breeding and calling can take place on warm, wet, overcast nights during spring and summer.

-As a pet
+Pet ownership

-It is kept as a pet, in Australia this animal may be kept in captivity with the appropriate permit.
+To own a frog in Australia, one must obtain a permit.
+In New South Wales, where the frog is endemic, native frogs additionally must be bred in captivity and cannot be forcibly taken from their habitats.
+Native amphibians are, in general, protected by the Biodiversity Conservation Act 2016, which established this requirement.